AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

 3. Configure the plugin in your `app-config.yaml`:

-You need to configure the **Umami tracking id** to your `app-config.yaml` file to start sending analytics events to your Umami instance.
-If you do not know how to find your tracking code, Umami's offical website explain how to [create a website](https://umami.is/docs/add-a-website) and [retreive the tracking code](https://umami.is/docs/collect-data).
+You need to add the **Umami tracking id** and **data domain** to your `app-config.yaml` file in order to start sending analytics events to your Umami instance.

+If you do not know how to find your tracking id, Umami's offical website explain how to [create a website](https://umami.is/docs/add-a-website) and [retreive the tracking code](https://umami.is/docs/collect-data).

-You also need to add a [data-domain](https://umami.is/docs/tracker-configuration) in order to only track data on specific domains.
+You need to specify the [data-domain](https://umami.is/docs/tracker-configuration) to `app-config.yaml` in order to only track data on specific domains.

 ```yaml
 # app-config.yaml